Dwain Chambers: Later career

 Chambers attended just two meets in 2015.
-He had a more active 2016, winning his heat and semi-final in the 60m at the British Indoor Championships but only managed seventh in the final.
-At the outdoor national championships in June, he made the final of the 100m in which he ran a heavily wind assisted (+3.0 m/s) 10.11, which once again saw him finish seventh.
+He had a more active 2016, winning his heat and semi-final in the 60 m at the British Indoor Championships but only managed seventh in the final.
+At the outdoor national championships in June, he made the final of the 100 m in which he ran a heavily wind assisted (+3.0 m/s) 10.11, which once again saw him finish seventh.
 In 2017, Chambers came third at the national indoor championships in 6.62 but was not selected for the 2017 European Indoor Championships.
-He could only reach the national semi-finals outdoors in July in the 100m, and announced his retirement the following month.
+He could only reach the national semi-finals outdoors in July in the 100 m, and announced his retirement the following month.

-In December 2018, 40-year-old Chambers returned at a low-key meet in London.
+In December 2018, at the age of 40 Chambers returned at a low-key meet in London.
 He then entered the national indoor championships in February 2019.
 He progressed from his heat, but was disqualified after a false start in the semi-final.
 In February 2020, Chambers once again returned to the British Indoor Championships.
 He finished last in his semi-final after coming through the heats.

+Chambers entered the 100 m at the British Championships in 2021 and 2022 but failed to progress from the heats on both occasions.
+After skipping 2023, he set a new world record for the M45 Indoor 60 m with a time of 6.81 s at an open meet in Lee Valley in 2024.
+He went on to compete at the UK Indoor Championships in February 2024, reaching the semi-finals.
+He ran at two events in 2025, finishing the 60 metres in under seven seconds in both.

+Outside Athletics

+As well as competitive athletics, Chambers founded Chambers for Sport in 2009, offering group and 1-2-1 sprint coaching at the Lee Valley Athletics Centre in London.
+He founded the Dwain Chambers Performance Academy, which aims to provide all round coaching for the next generation of sporting stars and is open for young athletes between 9 and 21.

+He is also a public speaker and gave his first TedX in October 2023.